About Segmentation

 and currency

-Think about the difference in the order of magnitude, if the very same price for a specific item is expressed in USD versus Iranian Rial, where the conversion rate is ~ 1 USD = ~ 40 000 Iranian Rial.
+Think of the difference in the order of magnitude if the same price for a specific item is expressed in USD versus Iranian Rial, where the conversion rate is ~ 1 USD = ~ 40 000 Iranian Rial.

 segment.